 - There are children-only areas at Delta Sky Zones for their entertainment.

-- In these areas, kids can wait for their connecting flights.
+- In these areas, kids can relax until its time to board their connecting flights.

 - Moreover, they can use complimentary phone calls to call guardians or parents.